Murai reaction: Mechanism

 A variety of Ru catalysts catalyze the Murai reaction, including RuH2(CO)(PPh3)3, RuH2(PPh3)4, Ru(CO)2(PPh3)3, and Ru3(CO)12.

 Ru(0) catalysts

 A detailed mechanism for the Murai reaction has not been elucidated.
 Experimental and computational studies give evidence for at least two different mechanisms, depending on the catalyst.
 For catalysts such as [Ru(H)2(CO)(PR3)3] which are active as Ru0, a combination of computational density functional studies and experimental evidence has resulted in the following proposed mechanism:

 It is proposed that at high temperatures RuH2(CO)(PPh3)3 converts to an unsaturated Ru(CO)(PPh3)n species.
-The catalytic cycle is proposed to begins with coordination of the ketone followed by oxidative addition of a C-H bond.
+The catalytic cycle is proposed to begin with coordination of the ketone followed by oxidative addition of a C-H bond.
 The resulting five-coordinated metallocycle is stabilized by an agostic interaction.
 The C-C bond formation is the rate limiting step.